 As many know, Michelangelo designed the cupola, the iconic dome that dominates the Rome skyline.
-Michelangelo started this dome in 1546 at the request of Pope Paul III but was interrupted upon Michaelangelo’s death at the height of the work.
+Michelangelo started this dome in 1546 at the request of Pope Paul III but was interrupted by Michaelangelo’s death at the height of the work.
 Fifteen years later, Giacomo della Porta and Domenico Fontana were ordered to continue with the work.
 As a result, after only 22 months, the work was finished.

 We choose to take the elevator up instead of the 551 steps.
 Inside the dome, the detailed mosaics are breathtaking and you can walk around an interior balcony (which is actually the base of the dome) to view the beautiful mosaics and see the Basilica and main altar from above.

 Then you can climb up even further, 300 stairs to the top of the cupola, the highest viewpoint in Rome with a span of 450 feet (150 meters) from the ground to the cross at the top.
 Unfortunately, you have to walk the stairs as there is no elevator to the very top.
 It gets quite narrow as you get further up but we took our time and were rewarded with amazing views.

 Once at the top, you will be rewarded by the views so often seen in photographs: St Peter’s square…

 … the Sistine Chapel and the Vatican museums…

 “Our Italian Journey,” is a memoir written during a year in Italy experiencing the seducing charm of the country, twists and turns, and humorous moments along the way.
 This experience changed our lives forever.
 Join us and let us be your guide to some of the most beautiful places in Italy.